Jack Campbell (ice hockey): Amateur

-On November 24, 2009, Campbell withdrew his verbal intent to play Division 1 hockey for the University of Michigan Wolverines in order to qualify to play in the OHL.
+On November 24, 2009, Campbell withdrew his verbal intent to play college ice hockey for the University of Michigan in order to qualify to play in the OHL.
 By the conclusion of his two seasons with the NTDP, Campbell had set a new franchise record for lowest goals-against average and most shutouts in a career.
-He also earned a gold medal for Team USA at the 2009 IIHF World U18 Championships and 2010 IIHF World U18 Championships.
-As a result, Campbell was drafted 11th overall by the Dallas Stars in the 2010 NHL Entry Draft.
-Campbell was also chosen in the seventh round (170th overall) by Dinamo Minsk in the 2010 Kontinental Hockey League Junior Draft.
+He also earned a gold medal for the United States under-18 team at the 2009 and 2010 World U18 Championships.
+As a result, Campbell was drafted 11th overall by the Dallas Stars in the 2010 NHL entry draft.
+Campbell was also chosen in the seventh round (170th overall) by Dinamo Minsk in the 2010 KHL Junior Draft.

 OHL

 On July 28, 2010, Campbell left the NTDP and joined the Windsor Spitfires who had drafted him in 2008.
 He struggled in his first season, putting up poor numbers and was eventually traded to the Sault Ste.
-Marie Greyhounds for MacKenzie Braid, Patrick Sieloff, a 2012 third-round pick, a 2013 second- and third-round pick, two second-round picks in 2014, a second-round pick in 2015 and a conditional 15th-round pick in 2016.
+Marie Greyhounds for MacKenzie Braid, Patrick Sieloff, a 2012 third-round pick, a 2013 second- and third-round picks, two 2014 second-round picks, a 2015 second-round pick and a conditional 2016 15th-round pick.